MarkR1966/BookReview2/README.md

 * limited functionality
 #### Future Improvements
 * Adding review scores and read status for each use
-* displaying average review score against tile based on all users scores
+* displaying average review score against Book title based on all users scores